|Health service access atlas single map|

 - This question highlights that patients are not always sufficiently informed and engaged to take medicines as prescribed.

-- When asked the reason why, 58 percent of people said they forgot and 21 percent said they experienced side effects.
-Younger people were more likely to report forgetting while older people were more likely to report experiencing side effects.
+- When asked the reason why, 68 percent of people said they forgot and 25 percent said they experienced side effects.
+Younger people were more likely to report forgetting to take their medicine while older people were more likely to report experiencing side effects.

 Health service use and the primary care patient experience survey: Key questions to answer as a provider

-District health boards, primary health organisations and general practices all have access to the primary care patient experience survey reporting portal (496KB, PDF), which reports their patients’ responses to the survey.
+District health boards, primary health organisations and general practices all have access to the primary care patient experience survey reporting portal, which reports their patients’ responses to the survey.